typestack/class-validator/README.md

     property: "title",
     value: "Hello",
     constraints: {
-        length: "$property must be shorter than 10 characters" }
+        length: "$property must be longer than or equal to 10 characters" }
 }, {
     target: /* post object */,